 Applied Mathematics 11 (APMR3S) is intended to serve students that plan to attend post-secondary education in technical fields that do not require calculus.
 It provides a rich mathematical foundation focused on the application of mathematical processes to real world problems.
-Students require credit in IAPR2S in order to enroll in APMR3S.
-A mark of 60% in IAPR2S s strongly advised.
+A mark of 60% in IAPR2S is strongly advised.

 Pre-calculus Mathematics 11 (PCMR3S) is intended for students that plan to enter fields that require calculus courses at the university level.
 The focus is on algebraic, graphing, and trigonometry skills that prepare a student to be able to do calculus.
-A mark of 70% in IAPR2S s strongly advised.
+A mark of 70% in IAPR2S is strongly advised.
 Please be aware that PCMR3S is a challenging theoretical course.